Housing and Accommodation

 - We will support anyone, regardless of their individual circumstance or background- we pride ourselves on caring for and supporting homeless clients with extremely challenging backgrounds and issues.
 We provide a safe, non-judgmental environment, ensuring clients that we believe in them and their potential to move on from homelessness permanently.

-- We support pets, as well as people- we are one of just 10% of hostels in the UK that accept animals.
+- We accept pets, as well as people- we are one of just 10% of hostels in the UK that accept animals.
 We appreciate how important animals are to some of our homeless clients, and to separate them would only provide a barrier towards better wellbeing and increased independence.